Ponderosa Forest, Texas

-Ponderosa Forest is a residential neighborhood in unincorporated northwest Harris County, Texas, United States.
+Ponderosa Forest is a residential neighborhood in unincorporated northwestern Harris County, Texas, United States.
 It is located near Farm to Market Road 1960, also referred to as Cypress Creek Parkway.

 History

 Ponderosa Forest is a master-planned community developed during the late 1960s and 1970s in multiple phases by the Kickerillo Companies in Harris County, Texas, within the northern limits of the City of Houston, Texas.

 Kickerillo Companies is one of Houston's largest homebuilding and land development companies.
 Founded by Vincent Kickerillo, Kickerillo Companies has developed over 30 communities in the metropolitan region.

 Ponderosa Forest was built as one of the first subdivisions in the vicinity of FM 1960, pre-dating Olde Oaks and Greenwood Forest and sharing common master-planning and architectural characteristics.
 The neighborhood is bordered by Ella Boulevard to the East, FM 1960 to the South, and Cypress Creek to the North.
 The subdivision offers direct access to Interstate 45 and is typically described as stable, established, and upscale.
 Along with other neighborhoods featuring custom built homes in the FM 1960 vicinity, Ponderosa Forest is often referred to as the "River Oaks of North Houston."